• Facebook

 • 3-5 days in duration and up to four nights;

-• Overnight or consecutive day programs (when overnight programs are impractical due to health or cultural consideration and have a focus on environmental education aligned) with the Washington state learning standards, and the development of social and emotional learning skills.
+• Overnight or consecutive day programs (when overnight programs are impractical due to health or cultural considerations and have a focus on environmental education aligned) with the Washington state learning standards and the development of social and emotional learning skills.

 The priority focus of OSPI must be given to schools that have been identified for improvement through the Washington school improvement framework and communities historically underserved by science education.
 These communities can include, but are not limited to: